circonus-labs/nad/README.md

 ## Installation

-### C:OSI
+### COSI

-The easiest way to install nad is via the Circonus one-step-installer (C:OSI).
+The easiest way to install nad is via the Circonus one-step-installer (COSI).
 This will allow you to install and configure nad with a shell one-liner.
 See <https://github.com/circonus-labs/circonus-one-step-install> for details.